dooseokjeong/CBP/README.md

 --lr_lambda                 update rate of lagrangian multiplier (default: 0.0001) --weight_decay            L2-regularization (default: 0.0001)

 Note that to train AlexNet, you should download [alexnet_pretrained.pth](https://drive.google.com/drive/folders/1oey86qHAGvl6YScrjH7KmWKEw3Deev0m?usp=sharing) from the link and put it into model folder.
+Note that we used initial learning rate of 1e-4 for 1-bit shift and 2-bit shift quantization of AlexNet and ResNet-50.

 You should obtain the following results:
 | Model      |   Binary  | Ternary  | 1-bit shift | 2-bit shift |